85 Best Educational Netflix Shows for Kids and Teens To Watch Right Now

 Netflix

-Remember colorforms?
-The dynamic shapes are back in a show about storytelling with Charlie and his colorform friends.
-I love this show for introducing and reinforcing story elements, and sparking kids’ imaginations.
+Remember Colorforms?
+The dynamic shapes are back in a show about storytelling with Charlie and his Colorform friends.
+I love this show for introducing and reinforcing story elements and sparking kids’ imaginations.

-Learn more: Charlie’s Colorform City
+Learn more: Charlie’s Colorforms City

 Cartoon characters from Netflix show Chico Bon Bon